Create Flexible Code Using Interfaces

 }

-1. In the RefactorWithInterfaces project, open the ConsoleLogger.cs file.
+1. Open the ConsoleLogger.cs file.

 public class ConsoleLogger : ILogger